cakephp/migrations/docs/en/seeding.rst

 .. note::

     Unlike with migrations, seeds do not keep track of which seed classes have been run.
-This means database seeders can be run repeatedly.
+This means database seeds can be run repeatedly.
 Keep this in mind when developing them.

 The Init Method